irods/python-irodsclient/README.md

 PAM logins
 ----------

-Starting with v2.0.0, the python iRODS client is able to authenticate under PAM using the same file-based client environment as the iCommands.
+Since v2.0.0, the Python iRODS Client is able to authenticate via PAM using the same file-based client environment as the iCommands.

 Caveat for iRODS 4.3+: when upgrading from 4.2, the "irods_authentication_scheme" setting must be changed from "pam" to "pam_password" in